3 TEENAGE ATHLETES START ATHLETIC BLOG IN NIGERIA

-Nigerian athletics has in recent years has been lambasted by the media especially when they perform below expectation at international competitions but are quick to shower praise when the athletes excel.
+Nigerian athletes has in recent years been lambasted by the media especially when they perform below expectation at international competitions but are quick to shower praise when these athletes excel.

-Three young sprinters who have a burning desire to educate the public and correct some of the notions about Nigerian athletics decided to setup a blog called “Athletic Heat”which will promote Nigerian athletics by providing Athletics reports, Statistics, News, Gist and Exclusive interviews concerning Nigerian athletics and athletics around the world.
+in 2017, three young sprinters; Oguma (18), Toluwani (19), Usoro (19) who have a burning desire to educate the public and correct some of the notions about Nigerian athletics decided to setup a blog called “Athletic Heat” which will promote Nigerian athletics by providing Athletics reports, Statistics, News, Gist and Exclusive interviews concerning Nigerian athletics.

 The Group includes: